 Graham comes from a family of factory workers and was the first member of his family to go to university.
 He attributes this largely to some outstanding primary school teachers.
 His job within Vision MAT is to help ensure that the finances and risk management of the Trust are sound, so that schools can go about their vital work of helping children achieve their full potential and grow into happy, kind adults.

 Neil has worked for General Physics UK Ltd for over 20 years starting as a Network Administrator and, through many promotions, was promoted to their Senior Director of Global IT Operations.
 He has just taken on a new role as Group IT Director, of Airswift a Global recruitment company in the Energy sector, this is a higher strategic level position at a 1 Billion $ organisation, and sits on the overall Operations Board for the organisation.
 This role brings a range of strategic and operational challenges and means that Neil has direct reports based in various countries all over the world.
 His clients are varied covering both the public and private sectors, including the UK and US military.
-Neil is frequently involved in preparing new tenders as well as visiting clients and his team abroad but is confident that, with suitable notice, he will be available for meetings.
+Neil is frequently involved in preparing new tenders as well as visiting clients and his team abroad.
 Whilst he is an IT specialist, much of his work involves general strategic management / Leadership and he also gets involved in many large scale procurement projects and thus he spoke confidently about reviewing financial papers, Neil is currently engaged with the Institute of Directors and has Passed two exams to date, to give qualifications in company directorship.
 Neil is hoping to apply some of this learning to a role with an academy trust.
 In time, he hopes to develop a small portfolio of roles (some paid and some voluntary (he is fully aware that roles with academy trusts are pro bono)).
 Neil’s interests lie in extreme sports including sailing, parascending and paragliding as well as his first love, rock climbing.
 Neil lives in Stockport.